anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 ## Breaking Changes

+In the course of the Spike a [bunch of test cases][test-cases] were created to spot breaking changes.

 1. String literals can be compared with single quotes in Java Feel engine
-2. Built-in functions cannot be used directly in unary tests (may not be compliant to specification; To be investigated)
+2. Built-in functions cannot be used directly in unary tests
 3. Util date as input cannot be compared with built-in date function (always compares against time zoned date values, i. e.
 Java 8 date time API is used
-  * To be investigated what is specification compliant in this situation

 ## Migration Guide